pr0grammr/hangman-terminal-game/README.md

 $ make install
 ```

+Or you can use the compiled binary in the `build` directory.

 ## Usage

 After you installed the binary, just type `hangman` in your terminal and the game starts.